Frequently Asked Questions

 - carousels for storing plates before analysis

-- robots for plate movement and management
+- A robotic arm for plate movement and management

 What careers are available to students after graduation?